 We also have a number of adult support staff who work on a 1 to 1 basis with students, supporting progress in reading, catch up in English and maths or working with small groups in class.
-There is also 1 – 1 intervention for Speech and Language or Dyslexia.
+There is also an intervention for Dyslexia called Literacy Gold.

 The role of the Learning Support department is to provide additional learning support for students across the curriculum.
 For some students this will be for a short period of time for others it will be more long term.

 Usually a student’s learning needs can be met by suitable teaching strategies, differentiation of resources, or by being part of an intervention programme.
 Where a student’s needs are more complex, we will seek further advice from outside agencies, for example the Education Psychologist or Speech and Language Service and where appropriate provide in-class support and/or intensive tuition by a SEN qualified teacher.